tagteam/SuperRanker/README.md

 ### Comparisons between sra and the topK method

-See [this script](https://www.github.com) for a comparison between sequential rank agreement the topK method.
-This corresponds to section 5 of the manuscript
+See [this script](https://raw.githubusercontent.com/tagteam/SuperRanker/master/inst/topK.Rmd) for a comparison between sequential rank agreement the topK method.
+This corresponds to section 5 of the manuscript.

 ### Long example